Best Things to See in Lisbon in Three Days

 International Flights to Lisbon

 Flights arrive at Humberto Delgado Airport (LIS) in the Portela area.
-The airport is about 7-9km from the financial centre of the city taking 15-30minutes depending on traffic and what transfer you choose.
+The airport is about 7-9km from the financial centre of the city, taking 15-30minutes depending on traffic and which transfer you choose.

 Metro – direct from the airport to Lisbon centre